-Beans’ cooking time depends on their size and age (older beans take longer), as well as your stove and the pot you’re cooking them in.
+Beans’ cooking time depends on their size and age (older beans take longer), as well as your stove, the pot you’re cooking them in, and whether or not they’ve been soaked.
 Typically, it’s 45 minutes to 1.5 hours.
 I start checking my beans after 30 minutes.

 Bean skins may be tough if: your beans are too old, you added too much salt in the beginning of cooking, or you used an acidic ingredient (like tomatoes) in the cooking liquid.

-Dried beans may fall apart while cooking on the stove if: the water is boiling too rapidly, or you’re using too much water to cook the beans (see above).
+Dried beans may fall apart while cooking on the stove if: the water is boiling too rapidly, or you’re using too much water to cook the beans.

 Depending on how you plan to use the beans, you can flavor the water with various things.
 My go-to’s: a few halved garlic cloves, cumin seeds, and bay leaves.
 You can also add a halved onion, carrot, and/or celery (especially good if you wanna turn the beans into soup later), as well as lemon rind, fresh herbs, or other spices.

 Let me know if you try this technique!
 Rate the recipe and leave a comment below, and tag @thenewbaguette on Instagram with your results.